rydmike/rydmike.github.io/issues.md

 * AnimatedContainer demo with [**Beta OK**](https://rydmike.com/animatedcontainerbeta/#/)
 * AnimatedContainer demo with [**Master FAIL**](https://rydmike.com/animatedcontainermaster/#/)

 The above demos were made for the issue report [**#63740**](https://github.com/flutter/flutter/issues/63740).
 The source code for the issue demo is available in this [**Gist**](https://gist.github.com/rydmike/2e8e6a4cc9126dbe6f95e81e674f6d6b).
-When the issue was present it looked like this:
+When the issue was present, it looked like this:

 <img src="https://rydmike.com/assets/AnimatedContainerIssueDemo.gif?raw=true" alt="Animated container issue" width="600"/>